 NIMH uses the K01, K08, and K23 mentored career development award programs to provide an opportunity for early-stage investigators who need additional mentored research experience to develop their independent research careers.

 Duration of Support.
-The NIMH will generally limit support to no more than 4 years.
-The requested duration of support should be appropriately justified, taking into consideration prior research experience and the proposed mentored career development goals that are essential for developing an independent, NIMH-funded research program.
+The NIMH may limit support to no more than 4 years.
+The requested duration of support should be appropriately justified, taking into consideration prior research experience, the proposed mentored career development goals that are essential for developing an independent, NIMH-funded research program, and scientific considerations.
+For example, the number of human subjects required to provide adequate power, the rate of subject recruitment, or the need for follow-up in treatment research may justify a longer project duration.
 The NIMH may fund a mentored K award for less than the IRG-recommended duration if the justification for the requested duration is not sufficient.
-The NIMH will consider waiving the limitation on support duration with very strong justification.
-Please contact the appropriate NIMH Training Program Officer with the rationale for the requested waiver well in advance of the receipt deadline so that Program staff can respond before the receipt deadline.
+The NIMH will consider waiving the limitation on support duration with strong justification.
+Please contact the appropriate NIMH Training Program Officer with the rationale for the requested waiver well in advance of the due date so that Program staff can respond before this date.

 Expectations.
 An application must include a strong and credible plan for the candidate’s transition to research independence and evidence of significant institutional commitment to the continued development of the K01, K08 or K23 candidate as an independent researcher at the applicant institution.
 Applicants are expected to plan to apply for independent research support during the later years of their mentored career award.

-At the time of the K02 or K24 award, the K02 or K24 project period should overlap by at least two years with the qualifying NIMH research project grant support (excluding any period of no-cost extension).
-If the K02 or K24 project period will exceed the project period of funded, independent research grant support, the candidate should provide a plan for continued independent research support in the K02 or K24 application.
+At the time of the K24 award, the K24 project period should overlap by at least two years with the qualifying NIMH research project grant support (excluding any period of no-cost extension).
+If the K24 project period will exceed the project period of funded, independent research grant support, the candidate should provide a plan for continued independent research support in the K24 application.

-The K02 and K24 award programs are available for one, five-year term (see NOT-MH-12-013).
-A K02 or K24 award may be funded for up to five years so long as the qualifying research project grant remains active and excluding any period of no-cost extension.
-If support for the qualifying NIMH research project grant lapses during the K02 or K24 project period, the K02 or K24 support may be continued for one year after the lapse in funding to allow for resubmission of the qualifying research application.
-If the resubmission is unsuccessful, NIMH may terminate the K02 or K24 award at that time.
+The K24 award program is available for one, five-year term (see NOT-MH-12-013).
+A K24 award may be funded for up to five years, so long as the qualifying research project grant remains active, and excluding any period of no-cost extension.
+Should support for the qualifying NIMH research project grant lapse during the K24 project period, the K24 support may be continued for one year after the lapse in funding to allow for resubmission of the qualifying research application.
+If the resubmission is unsuccessful, NIMH may terminate the K24 award at that time.

-Scientists who hold a position with committed salary support for research or whose primary responsibility is administrative must demonstrate a compelling need for a K02 or K24 award.
+Scientists who hold a position with committed salary support for research or whose primary responsibility is administrative must demonstrate a compelling need for a K24 award.